Layer 2: For Scalability not Privacy

 There are a couple of different core technologies involved when building a layer 2 solution, known as optimistic rollups and rollups based on zero-knowledge proofs (ZKPs).
 Optimistic rollups are here today, and ZKP based rollups will likely be production-ready in a year or two for a full set of use cases.
 We’ll likely transition fully to ZKP based rollups in the long run, due to the cryptographic proof of validity they give us, in addition to a few other benefits.
 It’s important to note that ZKPs are used not to keep data private in this context, but to give cryptographic proof of validity.

-So, does a layer 2 system solve our privacy needs too?
 I think the technology can play a role in that, but I don’t think we should view the layer 2 system itself as the privacy layer, because it again implies putting private data on public infrastructure.
 Instead, we should view layer 2s as scalability layers.
 If the layer 1 network exists to ensure a single source of ultimate truth, then layer 2s are about giving us the bandwidth we need to utilise this source of truth at a global scale.

 Why did I say that putting data on a layer 2 equates to putting data on public infrastructure and hence, layer 2s are no good for private data?
-Just like we want our layer 1 network to be decentralised and not controlled by any one entity, for availability reasons, so too do we want our layer 2s to be decentralised.
+Just like we want our layer 1 network to be decentralized and not controlled by any one entity, for availability reasons, so too do we want our layer 2s to be decentralized.
 That means that there shouldn’t be one operator of a layer 2 service instead, multiple independent entities should compete for who gets to run the currently active layer 2 service.

 We need to understand that contrary to the layer 1 network, which consists of many equal nodes in a big network, layer 2 systems consist of a single server.
 This single server takes transactions and processes them in sequence.
 It then takes a regular snapshot, using a rollup technique, and puts this on the layer 1 network.
 What happens if this single server goes down?
 As with any highly available IT system, we need a backup.
 But the backup for a layer 2 shouldn’t just run in a different data centre, it should also be run by a different operator.
 Through smart contracts on layer 1, multiple operators can then bid against each other for the privilege of running the layer 2 service.
 The most cost-effective operator at any time gets to run the service.
 As transactions are processed by this service, all other layer 2 backup operators would need to be given continuous access to both the processed and yet-to-be processed transactions, so that they can pick up from where the current operator left, should it exit.

 This is often referred to as data availability.
 Without shared data availability among any willing layer 2 operators, we can’t mitigate censorship risks.
-Should any current layer 2 operator fail in their duties to manage this, the decentralised logic deployed on layer 1 will automatically kick them out and allow the next willing operator in to replace them.
+Should any current layer 2 operator fail in their duties to manage this, the decentralized logic deployed on layer 1 will automatically kick them out and allow the next willing operator in to replace them.
 (This is all transparent to the regular user of a layer 2 service, by the way.)

 From this, it is then clear that private data can’t really remain private on a layer 2 as it would need publishing onto a network of layer 2 operators and nodes.
 You might argue that it’s possible to use ZKPs to hide the specific content of a transaction, but this is limited.
 While over time the situation might improve, I doubt it’s worth the effort and complexity of trying to make a layer 2 system the place for fully private transactions.

 From the above, we can start to see multi-layered architecture emerging.
-At the bottom on the layer 1 network, multiple decentralised nodes participate in a network to establish a shared trust layer.
-While bandwidth is limited to ensure the system remains decentralised and secure through mechanisms like proof-of-stake and sharding, we are able to provide enough bandwidth when they are combined with many layer 2 networks to cater to global demand.
+At the bottom on the layer 1 network, multiple decentralized nodes participate in a network to establish a shared trust layer.
+While bandwidth is limited to ensure the system remains decentralized and secure through mechanisms like proof-of-stake and sharding, we are able to provide enough bandwidth when they are combined with many layer 2 networks to cater to global demand.
 These layer 2 solutions then build on top of this global layer 1 network.

 Through zero-knowledge proofs and data anchoring against layer 1, a layer 2 system shares the same security as its anchoring network.
 And through the rollup data compression process, the bandwidth on a layer 2 system is greater than on the layer 1 network, giving us plenty of transaction throughput at reasonable prices.